-Bellicum Pharmaceuticals, Inc. ("Bellicum"), was incorporated in Delaware in July 2004 and is based in Houston, Texas.
+Bellicum Pharmaceuticals, Inc., ("Bellicum"), was incorporated in Delaware in July 2004 and is based in Houston, Texas.
 Bellicum is a clinical stage biopharmaceutical company focused on discovering and developing novel cellular immunotherapies for various forms of cancer, including both hematological cancers and solid tumors, as well as orphan inherited blood disorders.
-Bellicum is devoting substantially all of its present efforts to developing next-generation product candidates in some of the most important areas of cellular immunotherapy, including hematopoietic stem cell transplantation, CAR T and TCR cell therapy.
+Bellicum is devoting substantially all of its present efforts to developing next-generation product candidates in some of the most important areas of cellular immunotherapy, including CAR T and hematopoietic stem cell transplantation.

-In 2017, Bellicum formed two wholly-owned subsidiaries, Bellicum Pharma Limited, a private limited company organized under the laws of the United Kingdom, and Bellicum Europe GmbH, a private limited liability company organized under Swiss law, for the purpose of developing product candidates in Europe.
-Bellicum, Bellicum Pharma Limited and Bellicum Europe GmbH are collectively referred to herein as the "Company".
+In 2017, Bellicum formed two wholly-owned subsidiaries, Bellicum Pharma Limited, a private limited company organized under the laws of the United Kingdom, and Bellicum Europe GmbH, a private limited liability company organized under Swiss law.
+In 2018, Bellicum formed Bellicum Pharma GmbH, a private limited liability company organized under German law.
+All were formed for the purpose of developing product candidates in Europe.
+Bellicum, Bellicum Pharma Limited, Bellicum Europe GmbH and Bellicum Pharma GmbH are collectively referred to herein as the "Company".